Software for the operations

 off-the-shelf platforms can't run.

-Internal tools, customer-facing apps, and integrations between systems that don't talk to each other.
-Designed, built, hosted, and maintained — by one accountable partner, end to end.
+Internal tools, customer-facing apps, and integrations between systems that don't talk.
+Designed, built, hosted, maintained — end to end.

 Three shapes of software we build.